-The port negotiates the operating mode independently using autonegotiation and detects the devices connected to the TP port automatically (Auto Cable Crossing).
+The port negotiates the operating mode independently using auto-negotiation and automatically detects the assignment of the twisted-pair port connectors (auto cable crossing).
 This setting has priority over the manual setting of the port.

 Elapse several seconds until the port has set the operating mode.